 Understanding the ecological rules underlying the maintenance of tropical forests biodiversity, structure, functioning and dynamics is urgent to anticipate their fate in the global change context.

 The huge diversity of tropical forests is often assumed to be regularly reshaped by natural disturbance yielding a diversity peak at intermediate intensity.
-This intermediate disturbance hypothesis (IDH), though, remains debated and the controversy questions the extent of communities’ resilience regarding their taxonomic and functional facets.
+This intermediate disturbance hypothesis (IDH), though, remains debated and the controversy questions the extent of community resilience regarding their taxonomic and functional facets.

 To disentangle the ecological processes driving community response to disturbance, we analyzed the tree community trajectories over 30 years following a disturbance gradient in a Neotropical forest.
 Specifically, we examined community functional and taxonomic trajectories with regards to diversity, composition and redundancy.
 Functional trajectories were drawn based on 7 leaf, stem and life-history traits.
 We highlighted the cyclic recovery of community taxonomic and functional composition.
 While pre-disturbance taxonomic differences were maintained over time, functional composition trajectories were quite similar among communities.
-The IDH did predict communities taxonomic diversity response while functional diversity was enhanced whatever the disturbance intensity.
+The IDH did predict community taxonomic diversity response while functional diversity was enhanced whatever the disturbance intensity.

 Synthesis Although consistent, the recovery of community composition, diversity and redundancy remained unachieved after 30 years.
 This acknowledged the need of decades-long cycles with no disturbance to ensure a complete recovery, and questioned tropical forest community resilience after repeated disturbances.

-KEYWORDS: Community Ecology; Determinants of Plant Community Diversity and Structure; Disturbance Trajectories; Intermediate Disturbance Hypothesis; Long-term Resilience; Neotropical Forests; Taxonomic and Functional Biodiversity
+KEYWORDS: Community Ecology; Community Diversity Determinants; Disturbance Trajectories; Intermediate Disturbance Hypothesis; Mid-term Resilience; Neotropical Forests; Taxonomic and Functional Biodiversity

 INTRODUCTION

 The large areas covered with tropical forests worldwide hold crucial environmental, economic and social values.
 They provide wood and multiple non-timber forest products, shelter a diversified fauna, regulate the local and regional climates, the carbon, water and nutrient cycles, and ensure cultural and human well-being.
-The growing demand in forests products together with current global changes increases the pressure on remaining natural forests (Morales-Hidalgo, Oswalt, & Somanathan, 2015) and threatens the maintenance and dynamics in space and time of communities structure, composition and functioning (Anderson-Teixeira et al., 2013).
+The growing demand in forests products together with current global changes increases the pressure on remaining natural forests (Morales-Hidalgo, Oswalt, & Somanathan, 2015) and threatens the maintenance and dynamics in space and time of community structure, composition and functioning (Anderson-Teixeira et al., 2013).

-In tropical forests, ecological communities are regularly re-shaped by natural disturbance events changing both the abiotic environment, through the fluxes of light, heat and water (Goulamoussène, Bedeau, Descroix, Linguet, & Hérault, 2017), and the biotic interactions such as competition among species (Chesson, 2000).
-One of the cornerstone of tropical forest ecology is to understand the processes and drivers of ecosystems response to disturbance (Chazdon, 2003).
-For now, this has been largely studied through forest structural parameters such as aboveground biomass, tree height or stem density (Piponiot et al., 2016; Rutishauser, Hérault, Petronelli, & Sist, 2016) that are rapid and convenient to measure.
+The biodiversity and composition of tropical forests rely on a natural regime of disturbance that regularly change both abiotic environment (i.e. the fluxes of light, heat and water (Goulamoussène, Bedeau, Descroix, Linguet, & Hérault, 2017)), and the biotic interactions (i.e. competition among species (Chesson, 2000)).
+To anticipate the impact of the current changing context on this natural regime it is key to understand the response of tropical forests to disturbance and the underlying processes and drivers (Chazdon, 2003).
+For now, community response to disturbance has been largely studied through forest structural parameters such as aboveground biomass, tree height or stem density (Piponiot et al., 2016; Rutishauser, Hérault, Petronelli, & Sist, 2016) that are rapid and convenient to measure.
 These structural parameters have been successfully modeled, giving important insights into the recovery of ecosystem processes and services (Hérault & Piponiot, 2018).
 However, the response of forests diversity and composition remains unclear, albeit it determines the productivity, stability and functioning of ecosystems (Liang et al., 2016; D. Tilman, Isbell, & Cowles, 2014).
-In the short-term, moderate disturbance may lead to positive impacts on communities diversity, an idea formalized by the intermediate disturbance hypothesis (IDH) stating a maximized species diversity when disturbance intensity is not too high (Kariuki, Kooyman, Smith, Wardell-Johnson, & Vanclay, 2006; J. F. Molino & Sabatier, 2001).
+In the short-term, moderate disturbance may lead to positive impacts on community diversity, an idea formalized by the intermediate disturbance hypothesis (IDH) which predicts maximum species diversity when disturbance intensity is not too high (Kariuki, Kooyman, Smith, Wardell-Johnson, & Vanclay, 2006; J. F. Molino & Sabatier, 2001).